whipowill/d2-qolbot/README.md

 	- If the bot as host quits the game, it looses all progress.
 		- This was fixed by adding ``Scripts.ForceSave=true`` to the end of bot configs.
 			- It uses PlugY to force a save by printing ``/save`` to the chat.
+- If you have maphack installed it means that all your bots will launch w/ maphack too.
+	- This causes unecessary overhead on your machine, but you can turn it off:
+		- Copy your game folder to another directory, I named mine ``Diablo II - Bots``.
+		- Modify the ``Plugy.ini`` in that directory to not load ``BH.dll``.
+		- Change the ``Diablo Path`` in your botting profile to use the new ``Game.exe``.
+		- The bot will still save to your original D2 directory bc the path is defined in the Windows registry.
 - I could never get this to work w/ Wine, no matter how hard I tried.

 ## References